About Six Months Ago by Entertainment News Editor

 "Chris's death is a loss that escapes words and has created an emptiness in my heart that will never be filled.
 As everyone who knew him commented, Chris was a devoted father and husband.
 He was my best friend.
 His world revolved around his family first and of course, his music, second," Vicky added.
 "The outpouring of love and support from his fans, friends and family means so much more to us than anyone can know.
 Thank you for that, and for understanding how difficult this is for us."

-About Four Months Ago by Entertainment News Editor
+About Seven Months Ago by Entertainment News Editor

 According to USA Today: Netflix's 13 Reasons Why has yet another reason for getting noticed.

 The series, which controversially centers on the suicide of a teenager, announced on social media Sunday that it has been renewed for a second season.

 The story is about Hannah Baker (Katherine Langford), who has left behind cassette tapes explaining 13 reasons why she took her life.
 Season 1 had 13 episodes and was executive produced by Selena Gomez, who said last week that "maybe" there would be another season of the series.

 She also told the Associated Press that she was proud of the project.

 "We stayed very true to the book," Gomez said.
 "What Jay Asher created was a beautifully tragic, complicated yet suspenseful story and I think that's what we wanted to do.
 We wanted to do it justice and, yeah, (the backlash is) going to come no matter what.
 It's not an easy subject to talk about, but I'm very fortunate with how it's doing."